-We currently own or lease and operate three manufacturing facilities in the Phoenix, Arizona area.
+We currently own or lease and operate three manufacturing facilities in the Phoenix, Arizona area, and one new manufacturing plant in Seguin, Texas.
 Except in the case of the Litchfield plant, we own the land on which these facilities are located.
 We also own substantially all of the machinery and equipment used at these facilities.
 We believe that these facilities are adequately maintained and suitable for the purposes for which they are used.
+We also own approximately 30 acres of land in Phoenix, Arizona, which is the intended site of a future manufacturing facility to replace the existing Specialty plant, below.
+Construction on the new facility is estimated to begin during fiscal year 2007.
 The following table sets forth certain information with respect to our active manufacturing facilities: